28 Dec 2002

 Helen, finding herself in dire financial straits all of a sudden, takes a manual job.
 To her surprise, she finds herself really enjoying it.
 Zack, meanwhile, who goes to stay with friends, decides to contact his sister.
 She is a rather shocking artist, and Zack particularly wants to know what has happened to her twin Danny, whom his parents refuse even to mention.

 I found this a very moving book, with a startling exposé that I would never have guessed part-way through.
-Some of the characters, inevitably, were a little caricatured; however that's not a bad thing when there are several of them, as it makes them easier to distinguish.
-Nor did it detract from the careful plotting and very believable main characters, who I found warm and likeable.
+Some of the characters, inevitably, are a little caricatured.
+However that's not a bad thing when there are several of them, as it makes them easier to distinguish.
+Nor does it detract from the careful plotting and very believable main characters, whom I found warm and likeable.

 (You can also read my longer review of 'Passing Go' written on re-reading sixteen-and-a-half years later)